Mental wellbeing

 1. You can first speak to a Safe Contact who will be able to offer further information and support to help you decide if you would like to report your experience to LSE.

-2. You can also report to LSE directly by using the online form Report it Stop it.
+2. You can also report to LSE directly by using Report and Support.
 This report can be completely anonymous.
 You can also choose to share your name and some brief contact details, if you want someone from LSE to contact you.

 Find out more on our How to report an incident page.